 - Replenishing products you use regularly (Amazon’s Subscribe + Save is just one example of auto-replenish options)

 - Thinking of meal ideas (You can get meal plans from places like EatThisMuch.com, Lighter.world, or SkinnyTaste.com.
 Get meal plans plus everything you need to make them from services like HelloFresh, Purple Carrot, or Blue Apron.
 Or, you can just Google “meal plans” and buy whatever plan you like. ;)

 11. Don’t make dinners that everyone hates

-I tend to make some dinners just because they’re easy (like chili), even though I know everyone in my family hates them.
+I tend to make some dinners just because they’re easy – chili, for example – even though I know everyone in my family hates them.
 This ends up not being easy at all because then I have to listen to everyone gripe and/or provide alternatives.
-LOL.